-In contrast, the model presented here is generally defined with parameter update equations (Theorem~1) that are directly applicable to any member of the exponential family.
-The used probabilistic encoding, furthermore, allows for learning prior parameters.
-For the approach investigated here, we consequently argue that it represents the most flexible and most generally applicable latent variable model which has been suggested so far for exponential family observables.
-As such, it allows in principle for using many more distributions that have not been addressed previously including categorical, Dirichlet, normal-gamma etc. For multiple-parameter distributions, multiple matrices are used to couple latents to observables (see Fig.\,\ref{fig_Network}), and the same is the case for Gaussian observables (see Fig.\,\ref{fig:image_patches30}).
-Preliminary example algorithms based on one- and two-parameter distributions of the exponential family suggest that feasible and competitive learning algorithms are obtained if the result derived here are applied.
-Furthermore, we have demonstrated scalability, e.g., by using approximate posteriors for efficient variational optimization (see Sec.\,4.2).
+In contrast, the family of LVMs considered here is generally defined with parameter update equations (Theorems~\ref{theorem1} and \ref{theorem2}) that are directly applicable to any choice of a (regular and minimal) exponential family distribution.
+The used exact inference (for small $H$) or variational approximation (for large $H)$, furthermore, allows for learning of prior parameters.
+For the approach investigated here, we consequently argue that it represents an exceptionally flexible and generally applicable LVM approach for unsupervised learning.
+It encompasses, in principle, any choice of an exponential family distribution for its observables.
+As such, it allows for using many more distributions of the family than have here or elsewhere been considered including Categorical, Dirichlet, normal-gamma etc. Preliminary example algorithms based on one- and two-parameter distributions of the exponential family suggest that feasible and competitive learning algorithms are obtained when applying the results derived here.